From Born Not Knowing Better

 Remember when Jesus was asking all the apostles 'who do men say that I am?'
 And then who do you all say that I am?
 That's an oral exam.
 That was the Apostles time to stand up speak up, show their new found wisdom, their time to develop their own God given, day of Pentecost tongue, and a mind that now knows better.
 A tongue and mind and spirit that knows their Lord, that doesn't stay silent like a potted plant waiting for a sexton or sacristan to sprinkle a little water on them once a week, but proclaims what the Lord whispers in the darknes real loud, with a shout of glory, in the full light of day!

 A gospel person is a man or woman that has found Jesus as his own way, his own truth and his own life, heard his voice and knows it.
-And this person is going to go tell it on the mountain in his own voice, in his own way, for the glory of Jesus' name, a person who has become an adult Christian, not afraid to pray or prophesy, or bear burdens, and who doesn't wait for persmission from some uniformed and entitled "reverend" so and so, often just a denominational hierling.
+And this person is going to 'go tell it on the mountain' in his own voice, in his own way, for the glory of Jesus' name, a person who has become an adult Christian, not afraid to pray or prophesy, or bear burdens, and who doesn't wait for persmission from some uniformed and entitled "reverend" so and so, often just another denominational hierling, or worse, a wolf in sheeps clothing.

 We're going to meet Jesus in the end, on bended knee, probably prostrate, asking for mercy.
 But watch out, he just might ask us "Didn't you read that part of my word when the Pharisees tried to shut up my people because they were saying the truth and "Blessed is the king who comes in the name of the Lord!
 "Peace in heaven and glory in the highest."
 39 Some of the Pharisees in the crowd said to Jesus, "Teacher, rebuke your disciples!"
 I tell you, he replied, "if they keep quiet, the stones will cry out."